rtmigo/depz/README.md

 # Motivation

-Developing reusable libraries should be simple.
-If I have working code in a nearby directory, I just want to include it.
-Skipping the hassle of packaging code for distribution.
+Developing **reusable libraries** should be simple.
+If I have working code in a **nearby directory**, I just want to **include it**.
+Skipping the hassle of packaging the directory as a library for distribution.

 So I will probably just do: